 Alcohol is available in many locations across Dubai and you certainly won’t have any problem finding a drink!
-There are a multitude of hotels, bars, clubs and restaurants that serve alcohol.
+There’s a multitude of hotels, bars, clubs and restaurants that serve alcohol.
 So yes, alcohol is FULLY legal in Dubai!
 This applies to both tourists and residents who are over the age of 21.

 One of the Dubai drinking laws is that the venue needs to be attached to a hotel in order to serve alcohol.

 However, you’ll even find entire large souqs (markets) such as Souq Al Bahar and Madinat Jumeirah where the entire complex is connected to a hotel.
 Thus having several bars and restaurants all serving alcohol.
 So you likely won’t even notice this is a rule.
 So whether you’ll looking for a tasty Dubai cocktail or just a beer with your friends, it’s very easy to find alcohol in Dubai.

 You may also wonder if you can drink alcohol in your hotel room or at home.
 I’ll answer more about this below.

 The change for 2023 is that the UAE will no longer apply a 30% tax to the purchase of alcoholic drinks, making it cheaper to buy alcohol to drink at home and hopefully alcoholic beverages in licensed venues!
 However, the 5% VAT does still apply unless at a Duty Free.